pascomnet/documentation/site/content/server/upgrade/_index.en.md

 * [ ] You have taken a snapshot of your virtual machine (if appropriate)
 * [ ] You have had your licence upgraded by the pascom sales team
 * [ ] You have a my.pascom.net access associated with your company
+* [ ] Either you have a static external IP address as you wish to use both the mobile and desktop clients from outside the company network or you no clients can be used externally
+* [ ] You do not use your pascom phone system as a router
-* [ ] I use the "Admin" user for administrative purposes only
+* [ ] You use the "Admin" user for administrative purposes only

 Further details regarding the changes can be found in the release notes.